umd-lib/spotlight/README.md

    The Docker images will be automatically pushed to the Nexus.

-## Environment-specific Environment Variables
+## Environment Variables

-The following environment=specific environment variables are used by the system when running in Kubernetes.
+The following environment variables are used by the system when running in Kubernetes.
 None of these variables are strictly necessary when running in the local development environment:

 * Email-related
   * `SERVER_HOSTNAME` - The hostname of the server.
 Used for generating links in